tytydraco/yessleep/out/Slow_Burn.md

 Through damaged vocal cords, I heard piercing cries of terror and pain.
 Inaudible voices desperately trying to aid whatever tragedy was unfolding right in front of my eyes, which blindly unaware of what was actually taking place.

 Still terrified, I crawled toward..whatever was happening, covered in not only dust but also sweat and the contents of my own stomach.
 As I made my way around the curve of the stairs, I could see the enclosed foyer that had been a crime scene moments before.
-The temperature dropped, and sections of my freshly burned skin developed painful goosebumps.
+I was met with a nothingness except for the wails and the smell, accompanied by the heat.

-I escaped the scene as quickly as I could, knowing that the mess I had created would stay a secret until I had worked up the nerve to return.
+Running through the empty space, scorching my skin even more, I escaped the scene as possible.
+I fled knowing that the mess I had created would stay a secret until I had worked up the nerve to return.
 Traumatized and in a state of confusion, I hurried home to wash my body with hot water and numerous layers of soap, oblivious to the constant blistering of my fragile flesh.
 No matter how hard I tried, I was unable to remove the stench off of my skin or out of my nose.
 Trying to calm myself without the use of my anxiety medication, I replayed the scene over and over, attempting to see it in a new light.

 In my experience, there is almost always an explanation other than a ghost, such as my panic disorder feeding off of my PTSD, but I knew this wasn't the case.